-Section 13.9 PAF Layoffs
+Section 13.9 TVE Layoffs

-- A. Lay-offs per TMC 1.24.900 -- will be by inverse order of seniority as provided for in the Personnel Rules 1.24.900-B -- Ties in seniority will be broken by using the highest of the last four digits of employees' social security numbers.
-Employees on lay off status have the first right of refusal for any temporary work before employees of a temporary staffing agency can be used. - B. Employees who accept voluntary demotion in lieu of lay-off will be maintained on the recall list to their previously held, non-probationary position for two (2) years.
+- A. Lay-offs per TMC 1.24.900 -- will be by inverse order of seniority as provided for in the Personnel Rules.
+1.24.900-B -- Ties in seniority will be broken by using the highest of the last four digits of employees' social security numbers.
+Employees on lay off status have the first right of refusal for any temporary work before employees of a temporary staffing agency can be used. - B. Employees who accept voluntary demotion in lieu of lay-off will be maintained on the recall list to their previously held, non-probationary position for two (2) years. - C. Employees who are subject to layoffs will be provided notice consistent with Tacoma Layoff Policy 3.01.